BeipDev/BeipMU/Documentation/Mapping.md

 # How to Map!

-[Map library](../Maps)  (Just right click on a map and 'save target as', then load it in the map pane)
+[Map library](../Maps)  (Not sure the best way to download the maps besides opening in raw view on github and saving as a .atlas file, will need to figure this out at some point)

 ## Common Controls